 I had no idea either.
 Apparently Boise is the fifth largest Basque community in the world, trailing only Mexico, Argentina, Chile, and the Basque region straddling Spain and France itself.
 There is a Basque Block downtown, and that was where we headed.

 My attorney skillfully maneuvered the whale to a parking spot three hundred blocks from our goal, but that seemed to be the best we could do.
 Parking decks or lots are a thing of the decadent and wasteful East apparently.
 The restaurant, Leku Ona, didn’t look promising.
 The dining room was empty and our group briefly considered going elsewhere.
 We were lucky we stayed.
-Led up the stairs, we were seated on a packed veranda, menued, and cocktailed.
+Led from the vacant dining room and up the stairs, we were seated on a packed veranda, menued, and cocktailed.
 The waitress asked permission and jumped into a “This is the Basque way,” description of what was to come.

 We ordered a platter of chorizo, Serrano ham, and Manchego and a platter of asparagus and artichokes with peppers and onions.
 Because it was listed as “Basque” on the menu we ordered a red I had never heard of .
 We also ordered an albarino that was labeled “Basque” even though I knew it to be from the Rias Baixes area of Galacia.
 I have since tried to find a Basque link to the very Celtic Rias Baixes region.
 I choose to believe that at least the red was Basque and will broach no arguments to the contrary.